Can’t decide between hiking boots or trail runners? Well, you’re just in the right place – this review will help you find out which are best for you.

 The lacing system of the boots is a combo of D-rings and speed hooks.
 The speed hooks just make everything faster, but not everyone is a fan of this feature.
 All the hardware on the boots is rustproof though.

 They fit true to size and are available in half sizes, so you’ll be fine getting your usual size for hiking boots.
 The uppers of the boots are made from suede leather and mesh, for superb ventilation.
-The inside of the boots is also covered with mesh, and they have really great breathability – enough that you can comfortable where them in the summer.
+The inside of the boots is also covered with mesh, and they have really great breathability – enough that you can comfortably wear them in the summer.